Nardi Simpson

-Nardi Simpson (born 1975) is a Yuwaalaraay musician and writer in Australia.
+Nardi Simpson (born 1975) is an Aboriginal Australian musician and writer of the Yuwaalaraay people.
 She is a founding member of the Indigenous folk group Stiff Gins.
 Her debut novel, Song of the Crocodile, was published in 2020.

 Early life and education

 Nardi Simpson was born in Sydney in 1975.
-Her family is Yuwaalaraay Aboriginal Australian from New South Wales, and she spent a significant portion of her childhood visiting the area.
+Her family is Yuwaalaraay from New South Wales, and she spent a significant portion of her childhood visiting the area.

 After attending Eora College, she graduated from the University of Sydney with a bachelor's degree in Aboriginal studies.